 Step 7: Serving Suggestions

-Serve the schnitzel hot with a lemon wedge, classic German potato salad, or green salad.
+Serve hot with a lemon wedge, German potato salad or a green salad.

 Tips and Variations